Set Up Time Machine

 - If you're not sure if you're restoring the right version of a file, you can use Quick Look to preview the file's contents first.
 Highlight the file and press the Space Bar to take a closer look.

 Restoring and reverting within apps

 You can also revert to earlier versions of your documents from within apps.
-In apps that support this feature, open a file you want to revert.
-Then, choose File > Revert to > Browse All Versions to go back in time for a specific file.
+In apps that support this feature, open a file you want to revert and do one of the following:

 To learn more about Time Machine, click the Help button in the Time Machine pane of System Preferences.
 Or search for "backup" from the Help menu to learn more about these features: